 The pop, hook-laden singalong sounds of that stream of hit singles from the previous album was replaced by a more industrial, almost grungy, “post-punk”-ish tone to the sound on many tracks, as if they were trying to say “hey, we’re punks after all, guys…”.
 In a lot of ways, I prefer it to Parallel Lines.
 It is definitely the most punk/new wave of the group's albums.
 Yes, there are still a couple of disco-rock dabblings, but overall it is a album of harsh riffs and clashing soundscapes.

 Shayla sees Debbie in classic torch-song influenced new wave ballad territory, a bit like Fade Away And Radiate on the previous album.
 Her voice is beautifully haunting on this.
 Eat To The Beat is a wired-up, frantic punky drum-driven rocker.
 Accidents Never Happen has that typically 1979 guitar intro, like something by The Police or Joe Jackson, a great rumbling bass line and one of those effortless Harry vocals and more great Clem Burke drums.
-Die Young Stay Pretty has vague reggae hints that were so de rigeur at the time and an instantly appealing chorus.
+Die Young Stay Pretty has some of those vague reggae hints that were so de rigeur at the time and an instantly appealing chorus.
 There is also a quirky keyboard intro riff.

 Slow Motion has an ethereal vocal from Debbie and a 60s-style backing but a little bit of a muffled production.
 There is a bit of mystery to these songs, though, which was somehow lacking on Parallel Lines.
 This is where I find myself liking this album more.
 There is a strange sadness to this track, under the surface.
 The afore-mentioned Atomic, with its thumping beat, magnificent bass hooks and hypnotic guitar riff is just superb, let’s be honest.
 It soars.
 Disco rock at its finest.
 Sound-A-Sleep is another of those airy, dreamy Fade Away slowies that Debbie did so well.
 Her voice floats effortlessly over a pounding bass note.
 Very atmospheric and evocative.
 Victor, on the other hand, is the complete opposite, a raucous mess, if I’m brutally honest.
 Bizarre backing vocals and a shrieking nonsense of a vocal from Debbie.
 The album and its ambience could have done without it.
+The album concludes with an improvement in the punky thrash of Living In the Real World.

 In conclusion, though, this was Blondie's last really good album and, although Parallel Lines was obviously the best one, this definitely had its positive points.
 I have read some reviews dismissing it out of hand, which I feel is ill-considered.
 It was not bad at all.
 Despite that, though, it would never be as good for Blondie as it was in those glory years of 1978-1979.